Ribcollar

 Why we use Orca Hypalon

 Hypalon remains the preferred material for many replacement RIB tubes because it offers strong long-term resistance to UV, weathering and hard service conditions.
-For owners and operators looking at a proper replacement rather than a short-term fix, it remains the benchmark material for many leisure, commercial and professional applications.
+For owners and operators looking at a proper tube replacement rather than a short-term repair, it remains the benchmark material for many leisure, commercial, rescue and military applications.

 We specify the tube fabric to suit the size of the boat and the duty it is expected to carry out.
 Where required, we also recommend additional reinforcement in higher-wear areas such as boarding points, rubbing areas and working contact zones.